 In the early twentieth century, Tulsa was the “Oil Capital of the World.”
 The rush of roughnecks and oil barons built a culinary foundation that not only provided traditional food and diner fare but also inspired upper-class experiences and international cuisine.

 Tulsans could reserve a candlelit dinner at the Louisiane or cruise along the Restless Ribbon with a pit stop at Pennington’s.
 Generations of regulars depended on family-owned establishments such as Villa Venice, The Golden Drumstick and St. Michael’s Alley.

-Join me on a journey through time, from Bishop’s during the Great Depression to the days of “Liquor by the Wink” to the Oil Bust of the 1980s.
-These are a few of the stories behind Tulsa’s most beloved restaurants and the people that made them special.
+Join author Rhys Martin on a gastronomic journey through time, from the Great Depression to the days of “Liquor by the Wink” and the Oil Bust of the 1980s.

 photo courtesy of Pennington's Family Restaurants